 Composite leading indicators point to stable growth momentum in the OECD area

-Composite leading indicators point to strengthening growth momentum in the euro area
+Composite leading indicators continue to point to stable growth momentum in the OECD area

 Statistics Working Paper N. 74, 2016/8 - After reviewing the main features of the statistics available in the Main Economic Indicators to inform policy makers, this paper discusses the performance of the Composite Leading Indicatirs (CLIs) during the Great Recession.This performance is assessed using both ex-post and real-time analyses.

 Stable growth momentum in the OECD area and improved outlook in major emerging economies

 Composite leading indicators continue to point to signs of easing growth in the OECD area